Jelly Ear Fungus: Profile

 Culinary uses and recipes with Jelly Ear Fungus

-It is a great addition to many soups and stews and absorbs flavours on spicy marinates, though the texture is crunchy and slippery, not to everyone’s taste.
+It is a great addition to Chinese soups and a main ingredient to Wood Ear Mushroom salad.
+It absorbs flavours on spicy marinates, though the texture is crunchy and slippery, not to everyone’s taste.